 - Add oil, yoghurt, vinegar and mix together.

 - Knead the mixture and form an elastic dough ball.

 - Cover with a damp cloth, and let the dough sit for half an hour.

 - To make the filling: Cut the plums and apples, remove the seeds and cut into cubes, or slices.
 Add cinnamon and sugar and mix.

 - Lightly flour your work surface, and roll out the dough into a 2-3mm thick round disc.

 - Fold dough over and pinch to enclose filling.

-- Brush crust with egg wash and bake on "bake" programme for 50 minutes. (open the lid).
+- Transfer to your baking sheet.
+Brush crust with egg wash and bake on 210 c for 30 minutes.

 - Store covered in plastic in the fridge for up to 3 days.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.